FastComments/fastcomments-docs/src/content/guides/api/items/comments-get.md

 For anonymous commenting you probably want to pass `anonUserId` when fetching comments, and when performing flagging and blocking.

 (!)
 This is required for many app stores as users must be able to flag user-created content they can see, even if they are not logged in.
 Not doing so may cause your app to be removed from said store.

+#### Comments Not Being Returned

+Check that your comments are approved, and are not spam.